ektocomms/ektor/README.md

 With ektor we wanted to overcome this situation by enabling multi-type message handling with minimal effort.

-Instead of `Subject(type)`, we use `Inbox(type)` which is not tied to a process `Pid` an so can be instantiated at the supervisor before spawning the child process.
+Instead of `Subject(type)`, we use `Topic(type)` which is not tied to a process `Pid` an so can be instantiated at the supervisor before spawning the child process.
-Instead of a function to handle messages of a single type, in companion with a selector which maps multi-type messages to that single message type, we use a map of inboxes to handling functions called `HandlerMap(state)`.
-Each of them will instruct the actor (ektor) on how to process a message on that inbox to produce the next state.
+Instead of a function to handle messages of a single type, in companion with a selector which maps multi-type messages to that single message type, we use a map of topics to handling functions called `TopicRouter(state)`.
+Each of them will instruct the actor (ektor) on how to process a message on that topic to produce the next state.

 Basic features have been implemented so far following the original implementation at `gleam_erlang/process` and `gleam_otp/actor`:
-  - Sending and receiving typed messages to and from inboxes.
+  - Sending and receiving typed messages to and from topics.
-  - Adding handlers to a `HandlerMap`, even dynamically.
+  - Adding handlers to a `TopicRouter`, even dynamically.
   - Adding an anything/default handler with `handling_anything()`
   - Running an initial function  on spawned process with `start_spec()`